 Are you an over-thinker?
 Spending too much time thinking about things, too often, can hold you back in life.
-Over-thinking stops you from living in the moment and causes stress and anxiety!
+Over-thinking stops you from living in the moment and causes unnecessary stress and anxiety!
 It’s basically stealing some of your joy away!
 Here’s how to stop overthinking!

 The quality of your decisions affects the quality of your life.
 Making better choices is one of the most effective ways to improve your life.
 But, making a good decision requires actually making a decision.
 Too many people avoid making decisions, or they spend way too much time and energy making a decision.

 Over-thinking can also lead to anxiety, as you dwell on the situation.

 A good decision doesn’t require a lot of time or energy, most of the time.
 It’s important to let go of your past.
 Over thinking the choices you’ve already made is a complete waste of mental energy.